 The severity of the penalties are dependent upon the charge to the alleged offender, including jail time, probation, suspended or revoked driving privileges, and a permanent criminal record.
-No matter how serious or simple a vehicular crime may seem, those accused with vehicular crimes contact a criminal defense attorney with The Law Office of Silverman, Mack & Associates.
+No matter how serious or simple a vehicular crime may seem, those accused with vehicular crimes contact a criminal defense attorney with Silverman and Mack, LLC.
 We will protect your rights while working toward the best possible outcome.

 Common Types Of Vehicular Crimes

 Florida has a strict policy for charging and prosecuting vehicular crimes.
 Gainesville is a city known for its abundance of tourists and college students.
 Thus, there is a heightened responsibility to protect the public from unnecessary accidents, injuries, and death due to negligent and/or reckless drivers.
 The most common forms of vehicular crimes include the following.
 Contact us to speak with an experienced Gainesville attorney about your case.

 - Driving While Intoxicated